johnalison/WorkingPhilosophy/Lists.md

 - "Free roll" decisions with asymmetry between upside and downside b/c potential losses are insignificant.

+- "Applause light" Saying something that is so trite that the reversal sounds abnormal, then the unreversed statement is not conveying new information.

 # Protocols

 - **Stoic Test Challenge**